mrinasugosh/ivs-ecommerce-demo/README.md

 2. You can also demo this app by navigating to the AWS Amplify App where this app has been deployed [URL](https://master.d1ddui0zybgma1.amplifyapp.com/)

-## Known issues and limitations
+## Future work
-* The application was written for demonstration purposes and the chat does not support multiple users
+* The application was written for demo purposes and the chat does not support multiple users
+* Carousel is accessible but needs more testing
+* App needs more unit tests
 * Currently only tested in the us-east-1 region

 ## About Amazon IVS